Currently Browsing:Digestive Healthcare Center

 Many people with alcoholic hepatitis are infected with the hepatitis C virus, and many have gallstones.
 They are also at increased risk for liver cancer.

-If you continue to drink alcohol, the liver will continue to be damaged and, over time, cirrhosis will develop.
+If you continue to drink alcohol, the liver will continue to be damaged.
+Over time, cirrhosis will develop.

 Key points about alcoholic hepatitis